Build a community of support for those affected by cancer in Eastern Maine.

 –Creativity.
 From our programs to our fundraising initiatives, we believe in developing innovative approaches to help offset the burden cancer leaves on patients and families.

 –Collaboration.
 We believe in a team approach to support all those affected by cancer in Eastern Maine.
 Collectively, we invite a diverse group of individuals to strengthen our impact and service.

 –Commitment to Maine.
 With some of the highest incidence and mortality rates in Eastern Maine, we focus 100% of our energy on reducing these rates and increasing access to support.

 We envision a struggle-free cancer experience in Eastern Maine.
 Each cancer journey is unique and requires care and attention.
 We are taking strides to connect our cancer community with the services they need, when they need it, including access to personalized social, financial, educational, and emotional support.

-From our inception, CBF has believed in finding well suited care to cancer patients and their families.
+From inception, CBF has believed in finding well-suited care for Maine cancer patients and their families.
 Founded in 2014 as a single fundraising run to support surrounding organizations, CBF has since evolved into a foundation with multiple programs directed to connect our cancer community.

 At 47, Christine B. Dexter lost her battle to stomach cancer.
 Christine was a loving wife, mother, sister, and friend to many.
 Her biggest legacy was her passion to build strong relationships between family and communities as a whole.
-With all of the lessons learned from Chris, her son Matt Dexter, founded CBF to not only help families and individuals get through the hardships that Chris and so many others struggle with, but to unite Maine to better serve people, just as Christine would.
+Her family founded CBF in an effort to help many families and patients impacted by cancer.

 Who was Christine B. Dexter?